Ziyan1018/Sentinel-Rating-System/README.md

 # Sentinel-Rating-System
-Prototype code for dissertation: Sentinel – Decentralized Rating System with Crypto Authentication
+Prototype code for dissertation: Sentinel——A Decentralized Rating System with a Cryptographic Authentication Mechanism
 # Sentinel – Decentralized Rating System (Prototype Code)

 This repository contains the prototype code accompanying the dissertation:

-> **Sentinel: A Decentralized Rating System with DID-based Authentication**
+> **Sentinel: A Decentralized Rating System with a Cryptographic Authentication Mechanism**

 It includes two main components:

-- `sentinel_demo.html` – Browser-based prototype implementation (Implementation chapter)
+- `sentinel_implementation.html` – Browser-based prototype implementation (Implementation chapter)
 - `experiment.py` – Python simulation script (Experiments chapter)

 ---

-##  1. Implementation Prototype (`sentinel_demo.html`)
+##  1. Implementation Prototype (`sentinel_implementation.html`)

 A browser-based JavaScript prototype that demonstrates the key mechanisms described in the dissertation: